Back to Guides

 Frequently asked questions

-Do Americans still pay U.S. tax while planning a Portugal Golden Visa?
+Do Americans still pay U.S. financial while planning a Portugal Golden Visa?

-U.S. citizens usually remain within the U.S. tax system while evaluating or holding foreign investments, which is why planning should include reporting and coordination questions from the start.
+U.S. citizens usually remain within the U.S. financial system while evaluating or holding foreign investments, which is why planning should include reporting and coordination questions from the start.

 Why do PFIC and Form 8621 appear so often in fund discussions?

-Because certain non-U.S. pooled investments can create a different reporting and tax framework than American investors expect.
+Because certain non-U.S. pooled investments can create a different reporting and financial framework than American investors expect.
 That issue belongs near the start of diligence, not after subscription.

-Should this page replace advice from a U.S. CPA or tax attorney?
+Should this page replace advice from a U.S. financial advisor or financial attorney?

 No. It should help a reader understand the framework well enough to know which specialist questions need to be reviewed before a final route decision is made.

-What should this tax page help me do before I speak to a specialist?
+What should this financial page help me do before I speak to a specialist?

-How do I know whether I need more tax reading or an actual specialist review?
+How do I know whether I need more financial reading or an actual specialist review?

 If the remaining issue is generic understanding, more reading may still help.
 But if the unresolved question could change route choice, fund shortlist, move timing, or household sequence, specialist review is usually the better next step.